iDestyKK/render_tools/hdr_gameplay/README.md

 0E - SPEAKER_BOTTOM_BACK_LEFT
 0F - SPEAKER_BOTTOM_BACK_RIGHT
 ```
-This 16 channel layout is known as **7.1.4.4** Surround Sound according to
+This 16 channel layout is known as **7.1.4.4** Spatial Sound according to
 Dolby.
 It features leveling information both above and below the listener.
 This
-is second only to **8.1.4.4** in terms of surround sound formats.
+is second only to **8.1.4.4** in terms of spatial sound formats.
 Supposedly
 Modern Warfare supports this as well.
 If it does, expect an update to switch
 **TTA (True Audio)** to **WV (WavPack)** for 17 channel support as a
 `SPEAKER_BACK_CENTRE` would be nice...